 All three are going to give you stellar caramelized onions.
 Here I’m talking about cooking time, not including the prep time for peeling and cutting and all recipes call for two to four pounds of onions, although I usually make four pounds at a time.
 More on that below under Big Batch:

 - Stovetop: This method is mostly hands-off and can be done with more care and attention with two to three pounds of onions in about 50 minutes or done more easily and slowly in about 75 minutes Four pounds will take a little longer and fewer onions work, too, and take less time.
 You’ll find the method in my recipe for my Caramelized Onion Galette.

 - Oven Method: This is Cook’s Illustrated Method and it involves a heavy, lidded Dutch oven and baking the onions, stirring now and then and then finishing them off on the stove.
-It takes about three hours total but most of that is while the onions are in the oven; actual working time is minimal but you do need to be on hand.
-This works well with a larger amount of onions and calls for four pounds, but might be ok with fewer; I haven’t tried making less.
+It takes about three hours total but most of that is while the onions are in the oven; actual working time is minimal but you do need to be on hand to stir a couple of times while they are in the oven and to finish them on the stove.
+This works well with a larger amount of onions and calls for four pounds.
+It will probably work with less but the timing will be off.

 The Best Onion to Use to Make Caramelized Onions: